 By uploading your art or design to DrumART LLC, you warrant that the art is your original work, in the public domain, or that you have acquired the legal right for us to reproduce the art on your drumhead.
 You further warrant that the art does not violate the rights of any third parties, including but not limited to copyright, trademark, defamation, and rights of publicity or privacy.
 You agree to indemnify and hold harmless DrumART LLC for any expenses incurred arising from any complaint or cause of action cause by your breach of these warranties, or damages awarded from any legal proceedings arising from such breach.

-HeadBuilder orders (customer uploaded artwork or images purchased through our online catalog) go into production *immediately,* so a cancellation fee of 15% applies to HeadBuilder orders cancelled four hours after purchase since our artists have taken the time to properly format your artwork by that time.
+HeadBuilder orders (customer uploaded artwork or images purchased through our online catalog) go into production *immediately,* so a cancellation fee of 15% applies to HeadBuilder orders cancelled one hour after purchase since our artists have taken the time to properly format your artwork by that time.
 Artwork (including any images purchased on your behalf) and design fees are non-refundable.
 If the head has already been printed but NOT ported, a flat $25 cancellation fee will apply.
 If the head has already been printed AND ported, cancellations are not possible and the head will ship as-ordered.